Itz-SwirlZz/Official-Web-Page/itz-swirlzz-art/index.md

 ## Notes

-- This branch is not strictly “art portfolio,” it is a concept engine
+- This branch is a concept engine

 - Many ideas remain unfinished or intentionally unpolished

 - Some concepts later influence music projects and narrative systems

 - SOHA is one of the most structured evolutions of early concept work

 - Early Destiny concepts acted as the foundation for later creative branching

 ---